Skip to content

 Advance Payments

 Payments received in advance can be held in the system until an invoice is generated.
-These payments are not applied until the relevant patient responsibility invoice is created.
+These payments are not applied until the relevant patient responsibility invoice is generated.

 Closed Payments & Invoices

-Once all amounts have been applied, payments and invoices are closed and moved to the Closed Payments and Closed Invoices sections.
-Users can still access and review closed payments if needed.
+Once all amounts have been applied, the user can then select the now green "Close" option.
+Once selected, the payments and invoices are stored in the Closed Payments and Closed Invoices options.
+Located at the very top of the collections module.
+Users can still access and review closed payments if needed by selecting either Closed Invoices or Closed payments and searching for the payment or invoice.

 Reopening Payments

-If there is a need to adjust a closed payment, users can reopen it by locating it in the Closed Payments section.
+If there is a need to adjust a closed payment, users can reopen the payment by selecting Closed Payments to the far right hand side is the blue circle arrow icon.
 Adjustments can then be made, and the payment can be reapplied as needed.

 Reopening Invoice